cavaunpeu/willwolf.io-source/content/life/my-readme.md

 Summary:
 Image:

 A README is a document describing how to use a piece of software.
-Done [well](https://github.com/pandas-dev/pandas/blob/main/README.md), it is structured, succint, and thorough; it allows the user, foreign to the software in question, to begin using this software effectively, quickly.
+Done [well](https://github.com/pandas-dev/pandas/blob/main/README.md), it clearly and succinctly communicates how to use, i.e. interact with, the code in question.

-One of my colleagues recently shared the idea of a README for *yourself*; in other words, *how to work with me.* In the following text, I endeavour to do exactly this, both as an exercise in self-exploration, and a clean communication "interface" in our remote-dominated professional world.
+I recently came across the idea of writing a README not for my project, but for *myself*: in other words, a document describing how to (professionally) interact with *me*.
+What am I like?
+How do I work best?
+And more.

+In the following text, I endeavour to do exactly this, both as an exercise in self-exploration, and a light step towards working more effectively with others in my remote-dominated professional world.

+Without further ado, let's begin.

 # How I type on Slack